icze4r/leela/README.md

 There's probably no way to actually release this under a license.

+Also, I'm going to put my own account names and domain names in these.
+You're going to have to remove those if you want to use this.

 Literally just use view-source to get the code because the people who made HTML are absolutely ridiculous and the CODE tag does NOTHING.

 <a href="css.gradient.counter.list.html">CSS Gradient Counter List</a> by Mattia Astorino